bitnami/charts/bitnami/thanos/README.md

 ### To 5.3.0

-This version introduces hash and time partioning for the store gateway.
+This version introduces hash and time partitioning for the store gateway.

 ### To 5.0.0